 Expressions

-Expressions such as value calculations or execution of artefact operations may be used within a rule body as a guard expression or as a variable assignment.
-Please note that we will detail the VIL expression language in Section 3.3, as the expression language is common to both, the VIL build language and the VIL template language.
+Expressions such as value calculations or execution of artifact operations may be used within a rule body as a guard expression or as a variable assignment.
+Please note that we will detail VIL expressions in Section 3.3, as the expression language is common to both, VIL and VTL.

 Guard expressions constrain the execution of the remaining statements in a rule body, i.e., the expression must be evaluated successfully in order to continue the execution of the rule.

 In a variable assignment, the expression on the right hand side of the assignment operator “=” must be evaluated successfully in order to assign the evaluation result of the right side to the variable specified on the left side.

+As we will explain in Section 3.3 in more detail, expressions are evaluated lazily, i.e., expressions that are undefined, because a used value or operation call is evaluated to undefined are ignored and do not lead to the failing of containing rules.

 Calls

-A call leads to the execution of another build language rule, an instantiator or an artefact operation.
+A call leads to the execution of another rule, an instantiator or an artifact operation.
 We will discuss three types of calls in this section, as they are represented by the same syntax.
 However, the most extreme call of a (blackbox) instantiator, namely the execution of an operating system command (including operating system scripts) follows a slightly different syntax.
 We will discuss operating system commands in Section 3.1.8.4.

-The syntax of rule calls, instantiators or artefact operations looks as follows:
+The syntax of rule calls, instantiators or artifact operations looks as follows: